nguyen-gia-hien-tu/CS1XA3/Project01/README.md

         * All of the files that are stored in the `CS1XA3/Project01/Organized_<the extension>` folders will be restored to their original location
     * __NOTES:__
         * The feature will not work if there are 2 files with the same name but in different directories
-        * The feature will not work properly if the `CS1XA3/Project01/Organize_<the extension>` directories or `CS1XA3/Project01/organize_path.log` file are manually modified or added
+        * The feature will not work properly if the `CS1XA3/Project01/Organize_<the extension>` directories or `CS1XA3/Project01/organize_path.log` file are manually modified
         * The feature does not organize __CS1XA3/Project01/project_analyze.sh__, __CS1XA3/Project01/organize_path.log__, __files without extension__ or any __README.md__ files
 * __Execution:__ Execute the feature by typing `CF1` when you are prompted with the statement `Enter the feature to be executed (this is Feature 1): `
 * __Reference:__